 A A A

-Born in Chicago on July 26, 1935, Mary spent six weeks in The Cradle Nursery before going home with her parents, Emily and Horace Mallon.
-Two-and-a-half years later the couple adopted Mary’s brother, Michael.
-When Mary was a very young child the family moved to Clarksville, Tennessee, where her father had taken a job.
+Born in Chicago on July 26, 1935, Mary Mallon Nyman spent six weeks in The Cradle Nursery before going home with her parents, Emily and Horace Mallon.
+Two-and-a-half years later the couple adopted Mary’s brother, Michael, also from The Cradle.
+When Mary was a very young child, the family moved to Clarksville, Tennessee, where her father had taken a job.

 Mary went on to earn a B.A. in English from Wheaton College in Norton, Massachusetts.
-“I was very happy there,” she said.
+“I was very happy there,” she says.
 “I was co-editor of the literary magazine and took every art class offered.”
-In graduate school at Boston University, Mary landed an assistantship in the Department of English, studying with Pulitzer Prize winner and former Poet Laureate of the United States, Robert Lowell.
+In graduate school at Boston University (BU), Mary landed an assistantship in the Department of English, studying with Pulitzer Prize winner and former Poet Laureate of the United States, Robert Lowell.

-After completing her master’s degree, Mary taught English for more than two decades at various levels, from high school to junior college to her alma mater, BU.
+After completing her Master’s degree, Mary taught English for more than two decades at various levels, from high school to junior college to her alma mater, BU.
 Mary’s published works include a volume of poetry, a novel and a textbook.
 Her poems and essays have appeared in different literary magazines.
-Along the way she also received her Certification in Art and raised five children – three sons and two daughters – all but one of whom live near her today.
-Mary has 11 grandchildren.
+Along the way, she also received her Certification in Art and raised five children — three sons and two daughters — all but one of whom live near her today.

 Adoption was always an open subject in the Mallon household when Mary and Michael were growing up.
 “My mother was very positive about it,” Mary recalls.
 When a conference brought her to Chicago several years ago, Mary decided to pay a visit to The Cradle.

-“I came back at age 70 and it was a wonderful day,” Mary said.
+“I came back at age 70, and it was a wonderful day,” Mary says.
 “It means a lot that The Cradle Society continues to be an aware and open organization.
 I got to see the babies in the Nursery and see a baby go home with his new parents.
 It was seventh heaven for me!”

 Since her retirement in 1994, Mary has spent her days doing what she loves: painting favorite areas of Maine, Cape Cod, Tuscany and Provence, and continuing to take art classes.
 She also makes handcrafted jewelry.
 You can see more of her work on her website.